divyakasa-09/ECommerce-Analytics-Dashboard/README.md

 ## Overview

-This project demonstrates the creation of a **real-time e-commerce analytics dashboard** using a robust tech stack including JAVA8, Apache Kafka, Spark Streaming, MySQL, InfluxDB, and Grafana.
+This project demonstrates the creation of a **real-time e-commerce analytics dashboard** using a robust tech stack including JAVA, Apache Kafka, Spark Streaming, MySQL, InfluxDB, and Grafana.
 The dashboard provides key insights into user interactions, such as campaign performance, demographic trends, and real-time purchase analytics.

 Time-series metrics form the backbone of this project, offering a powerful way to capture and analyze data that evolves over time.